jimfinnis/stumpy2/README.md

 #### Notes on qtserver
 At the moment, this application's components have no documentation!
 Qtserver uses [http://lodev.org/lodepng/](lodepng) to load PNG textures.
-It can also load (some) TGAs, uses old code I had lying about.
+It can also load (some) TGAs, using old code I had lying about.
 The meshes are a subset of DirectX files I used while at Broadsword, and the code for loading them is very old indeed: we need better mesh loading code.
 Writing an OBJ loader is probably